Sinatra Sings Great Songs from Great Britain: Notes

-Sinatra recorded the album, a collection of all British material, in June 1962, towards the end of a long tour raising money for children's charities that had started back in April, and included performances in Tokyo, Hong Kong, Tel Aviv, Rome, Athens, Milan.
-It was the only studio album he recorded outside of the United States.
-It was recorded at CTS Studios, at its original Bayswater location.
+Sinatra recorded the album, a collection of all British material, in June 1962, towards the end of a long tour raising money for children's charities that had started back in April, and included performances in Tokyo, Hong Kong, Tel Aviv, Rome, Athens and Milan.
+The only studio album he recorded outside of the United States, it was recorded at CTS Studios, at its original Bayswater location.
 Sinatra spent three nights there, working on the tracks for the recording.